nicole-whitlock/games/README.md

 Model for distilbert with 50000 samples and no additional layers
 ### Preliminary Experiments
+Preliminary experiments were done on a subset of the data to get an idea of the time and resources required.
+The distilbert for sequence classification was used
 # Model Implementation
 ### Framework Selection
 ### Dataset Preparation